-Right tackle Garry Gilliam signs offer sheet with 49ers, Seahawks now have five days to match
+Right tackle Garry Gilliam signs $2.2 million offer sheet with 49ers, Seahawks now have five days to match

-Seahawks right tackle Garry Gilliam, a restricted free agent, signed an offer sheet with the 49ers on Monday, according to a report from ESPN.
+Seahawks right tackle Garry Gilliam, a restricted free agent, signed an offer sheet with the 49ers on Monday, according to multiple reports.
 Seattle now has five days to match the offer or lose Gilliam with no compensation.

-Seahawks right tackle Garry Gilliam signed an offer sheet from the San Francisco 49ers on Monday for a one-year deal, according to a report from ESN’s Sheil Kapadia that other reports stated was later confirmed by the 49ers.
+Seahawks right tackle Garry Gilliam signed an offer sheet from the San Francisco 49ers on Monday for a one-year deal that according to reports from ESPN’s Adam Schefter and Sheil Kapadia is worth $2.2 million with $1.4 million guaranteed and could mean his Seattle career is over.

-Since Gilliam is a restricted free agent who was tendered at $1.797 million last month by the Seahawks, Seattle now has five days to match San Francisco’s contract and keep him.
-But if Seattle does not match, then it will lose Gilliam without compensation.
+Gilliam, a restricted free agent, was tendered at $1.797 million last month by the Seahawks, though with none of the money guaranteed.
+That gives Seattle the right to match the offer within five days and keep him.
+But if Seattle does not match, then it will lose Gilliam without compensation since he was tendered at the lowest amount having originally entered the league as an undrafted free agent.

-Gilliam last week turned down a multi-year contract from the 49ers during a visit on Thursday, but kept the lines of communication open.
-He decided to accept a second offer, due in part because a one-year will allow Gilliam to still become an unrestricted free agent.
-It also likely includes some guaranteed money (terms of the offer sheet were not immediately available).
+Gilliam, 26, last week turned down a multi-year contract from the 49ers during a visit on Thursday, but kept the lines of communication open and decided to accept a second offer that includes a guarantee total that almost matches what would have been his entire Seattle salary.

-Gilliam received a tender from the Seahawks in March at the lowest level, meaning Gilliam would get a one-year contact for $1.797 million for 2017 if he makes the team.
-But none of the money is guaranteed and Gilliam will be in a fight for the right tackle spot if he stays with the Seahawks with Seattle likely to move last year’s first-round pick, Germain Ifedi, to that position to make way for free agent guard Oday Aboushi.
+And Gilliam figured to be in a stiff fight for the starting right tackle spot with the Seahawks this season with Seattle likely to move last year’s first-round pick, Germain Ifedi, to that position to make way for free agent guard Oday Aboushi.

 Most Read Stories